demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

   }
 ```

-The `publishTweet` function making use of the abstractions that we built earlier and implement the orchastration.
+The `publishTweet` function is making use of the abstractions that we built earlier and implements the publish tweet logic.

 > We are mapping the possible failure of each operation to its corresponding union case of the `PublishTweetError` type using the `AR.mapFailure` function that we [defined earlier]({{< relref "reorganising-code-and-refactoring.md#revisiting-the-mapasyncfailure-function" >}}).

-There is no function implementing the `NotifyTweet` type yet in our application and our next step is adding it.
+There is no function implementing the `NotifyTweet` type yet in our application, and our next step is adding it.

 ## GetStream.IO

-To implement newsfeed and timeline we are going to use [GetStream](https://getstream.io/).
+To implement newsfeed and timeline, we are going to use [GetStream](https://getstream.io/).

-The [Stream Framework](https://github.com/tschellenbach/stream-framework/) is a open source solution, which allows you to build scalable news feed, activity streams and notification systems.
+The [Stream Framework](https://github.com/tschellenbach/stream-framework/) is an open source solution, which allows you to build scalable news feed, activity streams, and notification systems.

 *GetStream.io* is the [SASS](https://en.wikipedia.org/wiki/Software_as_a_service) provider of the stream framework and we are going to use its [free plan](https://getstream.io/pricing/).